IKoshelev/dotnet-practice-starter/readme.md

 ## Database management and persistance

 Check `compose.yaml` `ports` section for each service to see, which ports are exposed. `volumes` section will have instructions how to save data in `host`.
+Remember, you can examine the contents of any `volume` in Docker and check data files there.

 ## Running devcontainer